 For a short period of my life, I lived without a garbage disposal.
 I like to call those times, “The Dark Ages of Dishwashing”.
-It wasn’t nearly as annoying as when I didn’t have a dishwasher at all (I call those times “The Times We Don’t Speak of”), but good gravy it was a pain in the butt!
+It wasn’t nearly as annoying as when I didn’t have a dishwasher at all (I call those times “The Times We Don’t Speak of”)!
 I hated having to scrape plates clean into the trashcan and meticulously ensure that not one crumb went down the sink.
 My “favorite” part was when my fingers got to squish amongst the stinky, mushy, food-leavings when cleaning out the drain filter…

 Well thank goodness a Wisconsin native, good ol’ John Hammes (below), came along and invented the garbage disposal in 1927.
 Thanks to this “silver fox”, none of us have to suffer through the horrors mentioned above.

 But sometimes, I’ll come home from a particularly horrible day (like yesterday when I almost got in a physical fight with a self-entitled 20-year-old over parking), only to find that my house smells like a family of raccoons curled up and died somewhere under the floor boards.
 I search and search for the cause, taking out the trash, cleaning out the litter box, smelling my armpits, and still the smell remains.
 Until finally I track down the offending stench coming from the dark, mysterious, depths of my sink.

 What do you do in this situation?
 You can’t exactly take a scrub brush and some soap to your garbage disposal!
 If you’re anything like me, you curse, run the disposal, and pray to the odor-fighting gods that the problem will be resolved.
 But sometimes that’s just not enough.
 What is a person do to in order to fight the dreaded “Garbage Disposal Funkity-Funk”?